Skip to Main Content Skip Table of Content

 CLS performance from Cloudflare's Browsers insights

-After you gather all the data from real users, what are the things we can do?
+After you gather all the data from real users, what can we do?
 The best thing to do is to fix the issues and later we can compare them with the old data.

 Largest Contentful Paint (LCP)